In Your House 14: Revenge of the 'Taker: Storylines

-The other feud heading into the event was between The Undertaker and Mankind.
-On the April 1, 1996, edition of Monday Night Raw, Undertaker faced Justin Bradshaw in the main event where Mankind interfered and attacked Undertaker, thus disqualifying Bradshaw in the process.
+The other feud heading into the event, for which the show was named, was between Undertaker and Mankind.
+On April 1, 1996, in the Monday Night Raw edition, Undertaker faced Justin Bradshaw in the main event, where Mankind interfered and attacked Undertaker, thus disqualifying Bradshaw in the process.
 At King of the Ring, Mankind defeated Undertaker in their first encounter.
-Mankind invented the Boiler Room Brawl match and the first-ever Boiler Room Brawl took place at SummerSlam, which Mankind won after Undertaker's manager Paul Bearer betrayed him.
-Undertaker invented a Buried Alive match and the first-ever Buried Alive match took place at In Your House 11: Buried Alive, which Undertaker won.
+Mankind invented the Boiler Room Brawl match, and the first-ever Boiler Room Brawl took place at SummerSlam, which Mankind won after Undertaker's manager, Paul Bearer, betrayed him.
+Undertaker invented a Buried Alive match, and the first-ever Buried Alive match took place at In Your House 11: Buried Alive, which Undertaker won.
 They faced each other in a normal one fall match at Survivor Series, which Undertaker won.
-On the March 31 edition of Raw is War, Bearer asked WWF Champion Undertaker to forgive him and take him back as his manager but Undertaker refused to do so.
+On March 31, Raw is War edition, Bearer asked WWF Champion Undertaker to forgive him and take him back as his manager, but Undertaker refused.
 Mankind came out and attacked Undertaker, while former champion Sid saved Undertaker.
 This led to a match between Undertaker and Mankind at In Your House 14.